Situated just 45 miles north of Dallas, the city of McKinney in Texas serves as a quick and fun escape from the bustling city life.

 If you’re not bringing kids on your vacation to McKinney, then visiting the local breweries is a must.

 There are several established pubs within the city, such as Franconia Brewing, TUPPS Brewery, and Choice Beverage Craft Beer & Fine Wines.

 Each of them has its own unique spin on beer making and sales, but you’ll be satisfied with the refreshing and delicious drinks in every one of them.

 There are tours offered here as well as sampling opportunities for the exceptional local beers produced.

 You can even bring home a bottle or a jug for parties, special events, or a well-earned drink after a hard day at work.

-Oak Hollow Golf Course
+Play at Oak Hollow Golf Course

 For golfing enthusiasts, the Oak Hollow Golf Course is a must-add destination on your visit to McKinney.